huggingface/blog/skops-library.md

 print(json.dumps(hub_utils.get_config(path=repo_copy), indent=2))
 ```

-If the requirements of your project has changed, you can use `update_env` to update the environment.
+If the requirements of your project have changed, you can use `update_env` to update the environment.

 ```python
 hub_utils.update_env(path=local_repo, requirements=["scikit-learn"])